The completion numbers of Hamiltonicity and pancyclicity in random graphs: Introduction

 \begin{defin} Let $G$ be a graph and let $\mathcal{P}$ be a monotone increasing graph property.
 The \emph{completion number} of $G$ with respect to $\mathcal{P}$ is the minimum number of edges whose addition to $G$ results in a graph that satisfies $\mathcal{P}$. \end{defin}

 In other words, the completion number of $G$ with respect to $\cP$ is the edge distance between $G$ and a nearest graph that satisfies $\cP$.
 For example, the completion number of $G$ with respect to connectivity is equal to the number of connected components in $G$, minus 1.
 The completion number of $G$ with respect to containing a (near) perfect matching is equal to $\lfloor \frac{n}{2} \rfloor - \nu (G)$, where $\nu (G)$ is the maximum size of a matching in $G$.
+We let $\mu (G)$ denote the completion number of $G$ with respect to Hamiltonicity.

+A disjoint path cover of $G$ is a set of vertex disjoint paths that cover all the vertices of $G$, here we use the convention that an isolated vertex corresponds to a path of length $0$.
+In addition we slightly abuse the notation and say that $G$ has a disjoint path cover of size $0$, whenever $G$ is Hamiltonian.
+Evidently, $\mu (G)$ is equal to the minimum size of a disjoint path cover of $G$.